g2384/Life-In-The-UK/Facts.md

 ### Local government

-- Towns, cities and rural areas in the UK are governed by democratically elected councils, often called ‘local authorities’.
+- Towns, cities and rural areas in the UK are governed by **democratically elected councils**, often called ‘local authorities’.
 Some areas have both **district and county councils**, which have different functions.
 Most large towns and cities have a **single local authority**.
 - Local authorities provide a range of services in their areas.
 They are funded
   - by money from central government
   - by local taxes.